Skip to main content

 We also offer the following discounts for Kingston University alumni:

-The workshops and studios at Knights Park are open for creative exploration and allow opportunities for students and staff to collaborate on projects and share ideas, whether they are studying or researching.
+This course is based at River House on the Thames, just a short walk from the workshops and studios at Knights Park.
+These are open for creative exploration and enable students and staff to collaborate on projects and share ideas, whether they are studying or researching.
 There are many adaptable studio and workshop spaces, active breakout spaces and stronger vertical and horizontal connections.
 Our ground-breaking facilities include:

 The University also has its own on-site galleries, including: